rohin19/Unix-Shell/README.md

-# **Unix-Shell**
+# **Unix Shell**

-## **Description**
-Unix-like shell supporting process creation, foreground/background execution, signal handling, and command parsing using POSIX system calls.

-This project is a custom Unix-like shell implemented in C. It provides a command-line interface for executing both internal and external commands, managing processes, and maintaining a history of commands.
-The shell is designed to mimic the behavior of a typical Unix shell, making it a great demonstration of system-level programming concepts.
+Unix-like shell implemented in C. It provides a command-line interface for executing internal and external commands, managing foreground and background processes, handling signals, and maintaining a command history.

----

 ## **Features**
-- **Internal Commands**:
-  - `exit`: Exit the shell.
-  - `pwd`: Print the current working directory.
-  - `cd`: Change the current directory, with support for:
-    - `cd` (no arguments): Navigate to the home directory.
-    - `cd -`: Return to the previous directory.
-    - `cd ~/dir`: Expand `~` to the home directory.
-  - `help`: Display help information for internal commands.
-  - `history`: View and re-run commands from the history.
-    - `!!`: Re-run the last command.
-    - `!n`: Re-run the nth command in history.

 - **External Commands**:
-  - Supports execution of external programs using `execvp`.
+  - Supports execution of external programs using `fork()` and `execvp`.
   - Background process execution with `&`.

 - **Command History**: